 Balisong is a play written for schools as part of the No Knives Better Lives Programme promoting positive and active citizenship among young people when they become aware of a pupil carrying a knife.
 It toured 58 schools across 17 local authorities, shown to over 12,000 people between September and November 2017.

 On October 11th, the Scottish Justice Secretary, Michael Matheson, attended a performance of Balisong at Ardrossan Academy and said, “Some young people previously indicated they would not tell anyone if someone they knew was in possession of a knife.
 What I witnessed, and what I’m told is taking place in other schools, is the instant behaviour change Balisong delivers.”

-Balisong will undergo a second schools tour from September 2018 - February 2019.
+Balisong is currently undergoing a second schools tour from September 2018 - February 2019.

 Balisong was directed by Strange Town Theatre's Creative Director Steve Small and produced by Kai Peacock and Fast Forward.